rnleach/elk/README.md

   3. NOT threadsafe.
 Access to any objects will need to be protected by the user of those objects with a mutex or other means to prevent data races.

-  4. NO global state.
+  4. NO global mutable state and reentrant functions.
 All state related to any objects created by this library should be stored in that object.
-No global state makes it possible to use it in multithreaded applications.
+No global state and reentrant functions makes it possible to use it in multithreaded applications so long as the user ensures the data they need protected is protected.

   5. As a result of number 4, functions are thread safe so as long as the input parameters are protected from data races before being passed into the function, the function itself will not